 At Dr. Rick Dentistry, we understand that even the slightest flaw in your teeth can detract from the beauty of your smile.
-That's why we offer cosmetic dentistry solutions, including dental veneers, which instantly delivering stunning results.
+That's why we offer cosmetic dentistry solutions, including dental veneers, which instantly deliver stunning results.
 It's important to keep in mind, though, that veneers, just like most restorations, can sustain damage or can wear out, meaning they may require replacement.
 Caring for your veneers will help ensure you enjoy your perfect smile for years to come!

 Why Choose Veneers?

-Dental veneers are wafer-thin porcelain shells that are custom made to fit over the visible surfaces of your teeth.
+Dental veneers are wafer-thin porcelain shells that are custom-made to fit over the visible surfaces of your teeth.
 When bonded, they correct any imperfections with the color, shape, length, or size of teeth, instantly delivering a beautiful, natural appearance.
 Veneers are the cosmetic dentistry treatment of choice to correct stained, discolored, cracked, broken, chipped, gapped, or misaligned teeth.
 They are mainly used for cosmetic purposes, but can also be used to correct an uneven bite or to protect the surfaces of worn down or damaged teeth.

 How Long Do Dental Veneers Last?

-Dental veneers are durable, typically last 10 to 15 years with proper care, with some even lasting up to 20 years.
+Dental veneers are durable, and typically last 10 to 15 years with proper care, with some even lasting up to 20 years.
 Depending on the type of damage or wear your veneers incur, they may need cosmetic repair or full replacement.
 The better you care for them and protect them, the longer they will continue to enhance your smile.

 Caring for Your Veneers